jan-olaerts/Jatha-Ventas/README.md

-# Sell app
+# Sell App
-Sell app is an application made for vendors to keep track of what they have sold in the month, built with Vanilla JavaScript.
-The goal of this application was to practice the main concepts of JavaScript.
+Sell App is an application made for vendors to keep track of what they have sold in the month, built with Vanilla JavaScript.
+The goal of this application was to familiarize myself more with JavaScript.

 ## Installation
 Use npm install to install all the dependencies